 In his work reducing gang violence in Boston, the criminologist David Kennedy helps to organise interventions.
 Killers are confronted by local leaders and the families of victims, who all express the wrongness of killing and insist that violence against anyone undermines their relationships with everyone.
 Legal sanctions are also present, but they are insufficient on their own.
 Critically, the message has to come from respected people within the killer’s own community.
 As Kennedy puts it: ‘their own ideas about right and wrong matter most; the ideas of those they care about and respect matter more’.

 These programmes have been quite successful.
-At the beginning of the article I quoted an interviewee from the documentary The Interrupters, which tracked a similar Chicago program known as ‘CureViolence’.
+At the beginning of the article I quoted an interviewee from the documentary The Interrupters, which tracked a similar Chicago programme known as ‘CureViolence’.
 The program hinges on getting trusted members of the community to intervene with moral appeals that focus on social-relational consequences, before retaliatory violence can erupt.
-A study of the program found that it reduced shootings by 16-28% in the areas where it was implemented.
+A study of the programme found that it reduced shootings by 16-28 per cent in the areas where it was implemented.

 It isn’t easy to change a culture of violence.
 You have to give people the structural, economic, technological and political means to regulate their relationships peacefully.
 Social groups have to learn to shame and shun anyone who hurts others.
 But it can be done.
 It has been done in the past, and it is happening as we speak.